 If your thermostat isn’t programmed, you could be wasting a lot of energy.
 But many of us don’t program our thermostats – it’s just too complicated.What if you did?

-All you need to do is change the temperature for a few days to teach Nest.
-After that Nest Sense™ learns about you and your home and starts activating features to save you more energy.
+All you need to do is change the temperature for a few days to teach the Nest Thermostat.
+After that, Nest Sense™ learns about you and your home and starts activating features to help you save energy.

 Almost all thermostats are made for forced-air systems, but not all systems are forced air.
 With System Match, Nest activates custom energy-saving features depending on the system you have.

-True Radiant is a Nest exclusive that gives you a predictable schedule and even heat.
-No more frustrating guessing about what temperature to set when.Learn more
+True Radiant gives you a predictable schedule and even heat.
+No more frustrating guessing about what temperature to set when.Learn more >

-Nest’s exclusive Heat Pump Balance feature optimizes how often you need to use expensive auxiliary heat.
-Just choose whether you want more comfort or more savings, and Heat Pump Balance will automatically adjust when AUX comes on.Learn more
+Heat Pump Balance optimizes how often you need to use expensive auxiliary heat.
+Just choose whether you want more comfort or more savings, and Heat Pump Balance will automatically adjust when AUX comes on.Learn more >

 We looked at a year of data and created three families to illustrate how Nest can help save energy.
-Like 89% of households, our families rarely or never programmed their previous thermostats.
+Like many households, our families rarely or never programmed their previous thermostats.
 Here’s how they could use Nest to save.

 They have a 3,000 sq.ft. house in Chicago and two kids.

 Nest learned from the efficient temperatures Johnny and Kate set — like 66°F/19°C at night in winter — and programmed itself to help them save.
 Before Nest, Johnny and Kate just left the house at 70°F/21°C year round.

 Johnny avoids turning on the AC, but Airwave still helps them save on hot afternoons.